alire-project/alire/doc/configuration.md

 The options used by `Alire` are pre-defined and documented.
 We call these options `built-ins`.

-A built-in option have a pre-defined type that is checked when setting or loading a configuration file.
+A built-in option has a pre-defined type that is checked when setting or loading a configuration file.
 For instance:

  - `alr config --global --set user.email "This is not an email address"`